Error mitigation, optimization, and extrapolation on a trapped ion testbed: Noise Modeling

-For both MS-gate implementations, we use a time-dependent Rabi rate for the carrier transition of both ions, $\Omega(t)$, with a Gaussian pulse shape.
+While we use the same single-qubit gate model throughout this paper, we use two different MS-gate implementations: one for the time-stretched noise scaling that we will describe in Section \ref{sec:time_stretch} and a separate one for the discrete noise scaling that we will describe in Section \ref{sec:gate insertion}.
+For both MS-gate implementations, we use a Gaussian pulse shape described by $\Omega(t)$.
 This pulse has a duration of $\tau$, is peaked about $t=\tau/2$, has a standard deviation of $z$, and has a peak Rabi rate of $\Omega_0$.
-We primarily target the tilt motional mode of the ion chain in one of the two orthogonal radial directions with a motional frequency of $1.75\,$MHz, and we apply two Raman laser tones detuned by $\delta_b=\delta$ and $\delta_r=-\delta$ from the blue and red sidebands of this mode, respectively.
+We primarily target the lowest energy motional mode of the ion chain, which is the tilt mode in one orthogonal radial direction.
+This mode has a motional frequency of $\nu/2\pi=1.75\,$MHz, and we apply two Raman laser tones detuned by $\delta_b=\delta$ and $\delta_r=-\delta$ from the blue and red sidebands of this mode, respectively.
+In this mode, the two ions have Lamb-Dicke parameters of $\eta_0=0.032$ and $\eta_1=-0.032$.

+For the discrete-noise-scaling implementation, we choose $\tau=300\,\mu$s, $z=39.8\,\mu$s, $\delta=-19.6\,$kHz, and $\Omega_0=80.2\,$kHz.
+While we only include the lowest radial tilt mode in our simulations, the motional mode with the next smallest detuning is the center-of-mass mode in the same radial direction, which has a sideband detuning of $\delta_\text{COM}=175\,$kHz.
+Since $|\eta\Omega_0/\delta| \approx 0.13$ and $|\eta\Omega/\delta_\text{COM}|\approx 0.016$, we see that additional motional modes will make small contributions to the gate dynamics, and we consider their contributions to be negligible compared to the uncertainty in other model parameters.